Differential Equations as Fixpoints and Games

 \subsubsection{Reachability Relation as Fixpoint}

-The continuous reachability relation is first described as a fixpoint on the semantic level.
-It will be formalized in \dGL in \Cref{sec:thenablaxiomsection}.

-The idea behind the fixpoint description of differential equations is the observation that a point \(y\) is reachable from point \(x\) along the flow of a differential equation iff there is a point \(u\) in the middle which is reachable from \(x\) and from which \(y\) is reachable.
-The insight is that this recursive definition can be weakened \emph{locally} to require \(u\) to be within some bounds rather than being reachable from \(x\) and \(y\) being reachable from \(u\).
+The continuous reachability relation can be viewed as a fixpoint on the semantic level.
+Behind this is the observation that a point \(y\) is reachable from point \(x\) along the flow of a differential equation iff there is a point \(u\) in the middle which is reachable from \(x\) and from which \(y\) is reachable.
+The insight is that this recursive definition can be weakened \emph{locally} to require \(u\) to be within suitable bounds rather than being reachable from \(x\) and \(y\) being reachable from \(u\).
+The purpose of these bounds is to ensure that if they are satisfiable recursively, then the points are reachable along the flow.
 See \Cref{fig:dynamics-nabla} for an illustration.
 The bounds are natural second-order growth restrictions, that follow from continuous reachability.
-And this local weakening turns out to be sufficiently strong to ensure that in the fixpoint, the points are reachable by the ODE.